microsoft/aerial_wildlife_detection/doc/installation_aiTrainer.md

 ### Install requirements

+Skip this step if you have already installed the requirements as per [base installation routine](install.md#prepare-environment).
 The required libraries for the message broker can be installed e.g. using pip:
 ```bash
     conda activate aide